rasulkireev/apw/src/content/books/happy-sleeper.md

 - Consistency and creating patterns are important for babies and children to relax and sleep well.
 - Well-rested babies and children are emotionally balanced, healthier, more creative, and have better cognitive abilities.

 These are the arguments laid out to convince you to follow their method.
 Below I will describe the method they provide for kids 6 months and older.
-They do also have a chapter for younger kids, but I skipped it, since it was irrelevant to me.
+They do also have a chapter for younger kids, but I skipped it since it was irrelevant to me.

-**The Sleep Wave method** is going to be your weapon of choise.
-Here is how it works:
+**The Sleep Wave method** is going to be your weapon of choice.

-- Establish a night time ritual.
-Here are some examples from the book
+First, you need to establish a nighttime ritual.
+Here are some examples from the book:

 ![Night Time Ritual Examples](./images/night-time-ritual.png)

-My wife and I tried to do a full 6 month one, but then reduced it down a little.
+My wife and I tried to do a full 6 month one but then reduced it down a little.
 Here is what we do:

 1. Dinner (solid foods) at ~6pm
 2. Bath until about ~7pm
 3. Pajamas
 4. A little Breast Milk
 5. "Songs and Lullabies" if my wife putting him to sleep, and saying good night to objects if I'm putting him to sleep.
-6. Key Phrase: "Mom and Dad loves you very much.
+6. Key Phrase: "Mom and Dad love you very much.
 We are right here, next door.
 Have some rest and when you wake up we will play".
 This can be anything that you want.

 This is the first portion.
 Next things can go 2 ways.
 Your baby sleeps (great!) or your baby screams.
 If the former, nothing for you to do, just enjoy life.
 If the latter, here is what you do: